What Is Lucid Dreaming?

 Ian Parkin is the verified author of this post.

-Read the signs, dangers and advantages of controlling lucidity in your dreams.
+Chapter Three - What is lucid dreaming?
+What are the signs, dangers and advantages of controlling lucidity in dreams?

 Lucid dreaming is basically dreaming while being aware that you are dreaming.
 If you are in a lucid dream, you will usually have some power over your dream — anything from being able to fly or making an object or room appear behind a door or inside a pocket, right up to being able to change into animals and create a whole world!
 It is like being a director of your own movie.